immcantation/shazam/docs/topics/distToNearest.md

 :   data.frame containing sequence data.

 sequenceColumn
-:   name of the column containing nucleotide sequences to compare.
-Also used to determine sequence length for grouping.
+:   name of the column containing the junction for grouping and for calculating nearest neighbot distances.
+Note that while both heavy and light chain junctions may be used for VJL grouping, only the heavy chain junction is used to calculate distances.

 vCallColumn
 :   name of the column containing the V-segment allele calls.